Nasa’s plans to establish a human outpost on the moon have received a surprise boost following the discovery of large amounts of water on its surface.

 The discovery of water on the moon will bolster Nasa’s long-term goal of establishing a permanently crewed outpost there.
 The space agency is developing a new generation of rockets and crew capsules capable of reaching the moon which are due to fly within five years of the space shuttle fleet being retired next year.

 Since the Apollo missions brought back the first clumps of lunar soil and rock in the 1960s, scientists have worked on the assumption that the moon is bone dry.
+Small traces of water found in some of the samples were dismissed as contamination picked up while the material was being handled on Earth.

 The latest discovery came when scientists analysed sunlight glancing off the moon’s surface with detectors aboard the Chandrayaan-1 probe, India’s first mission to observe the moon.
 The reflected light was found to be missing infrared wavelengths that are absorbed by water molecules.